Conker's Bad Fur Day: Audio

 The inclusion of voice acting, in addition to the adult content, was another method by Seavor of differentiating Conker's Bad Fur Day in the Nintendo 64 marketplace; the idea initially garnered skepticism from a few staff members who argued it was "too much work", but Seavor explained that for Beanland, it "was like laying down a challenge, one we both accepted and relished".
 For making each mission scenario, voice recording came first; Beanland recalled one session lasting an hour.
 Seavor described the voice recording process and him and Beanland "having some fun with stupid voices".
 The vocal track meant Conker's Bad Fur Day required a 64 MB cartridge, one of the few Nintendo 64 games that size.
-Audio made up around 40–48 MB of all cartridge space.
+Audio alone occupied roughly 40–48 MB of all cartridge space.

 Except for The Great Mighty Poo, all of the male characters, including Conker, and two female characters were voiced by Seavor, with all other female characters voiced by the animator Louise Ridgeway.
 Routines of The Jerky Boys influence the voice direction, such as the New York accent on the Nasty Wasps.
 For Berri, Ridgeway was directed to use an American accent.
 She recalled in 2015 that she'd "never been anywhere in my life; I'd just flown over from Dublin", so "all I could think was to add 'like' so often".
 Seavor and Beanland had difficulty coming up with voices for the Ugas; they initially tried to make them sound like the cavemen in At the Earth's Core (1976), but were unsuccessful and ultimately decided to do random grunts and fast word sayings.

 For music tracks where the instruments playing change depending on location, volumes of different MIDI channels were programmed to go up or down; one MIDI file was limited to 16 channels, so in order to have 32 MIDI channels for as much variation as possible, audio software engineer Mike Currington conceived having two MIDI files sync up with each other.
 With the intro to It's War replicating the chaotic audio of Saving Private Ryan, its bullet hit sounds were programmed as MIDI notes with much panning, taking advantage of the game's Surround Sound.

 The Great Mighty Poo was performed by Marlow, who had experience in opera; recorded in a single afternoon, "Sloprano", the song the character sings, was written by Seavor and composer Robin Beanland specifically to incorporate Marlow's operatic talents.
 "Sloprano" was also originally going to have the sweetcorn be backing singers, with Ridgeway and another animator Aisling Duddy voicing them; this was rejected.
 The only Twelve Tales piece included in Conker's Bad Fur Day was the one where Conker is peeing on his enemies.